dcreager/libcork/docs/errors.rst

    Fills in the current error condition to indicate that there was some unknown error.
 The error description will include the name of the current function.

+.. function:: void cork_abort(const char \*fmt, ...)

+   Aborts the current program with an error message given by *fmt* and any additional parameters.

+.. function:: void cork_unreachable(void)

+   Aborts the current program with a message indicating that the code path should be unreachable.
+This can be useful in the ``default`` clause of a ``switch`` statement if you can ensure that one of the non-``default`` branches will always be selected.